-The Teacher Induction/ Mentoring program is designed to provide a novice teacher the support, assistance, and encouragement of a site-based, trained mentor in order for the novice teacher to learn the skills he or she needs to become an effective, knowledgeable teacher.
+The Novice Teacher Mentoring system, a blended-learning environment, is designed to provide a novice teacher (NT) the support of a certified mentor who assists the novice teacher in developing the skills of an effective teacher.

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.Learn More